A: Yes. Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

 A: Coaching sessions are held via our web-based platform that includes video conferencing, slides and interactive elements.

-A: All reading material is presented in our online format as text that coaches and readers can access together.
+A: All reading material is presented in our online format as text that coaches and learners can access together.

 A: We recognize that reading and writing are both important pieces to well-rounded literacy.
 The focus for Savvy Reading is on reading, and other than some simple activities such as writing letters or words as part of some reading lessons, our curriculum does not currently focus on teaching writing in addition to reading.